 This makes our tidy Sprint schedule a bit more convoluted:

 Are the Scrum events really the problem here, or does Scrum simply make the existing meeting culture transparent?
 Are all these other meetings really necessary?
-Or are they merely the result of non-optimal implementations of Scrum, with people being part of multiple teams, teams that are not really cross-functional (and have lots of dependencies) and Product Owners without actual mandate.
-This is where the role of the Scrum Master becomes important; help identify those meetings that aren’t necessary, and eliminate them from the schedule.
-Help the organisation find other ways to organize work that aligns better with Scrum, so that the need for additional meetings can be minimized.
+Or are they merely the result of non-optimal implementations of Scrum, with people being part of multiple teams, teams that are not really cross-functional (and have lots of dependencies) and Product Owners without an actual mandate.
+This is where the role of the Scrum Master becomes important; help identify those meetings that aren’t necessary and eliminate them from the schedule.
+Help the organization find other ways to organize work that aligns better with Scrum so that the need for additional meetings can be minimized.

 “Are Scrum events really the problem, or does Scrum simply make the existing meeting culture transparent?”

 2. Poor facilitation of the Scrum events

 If we decide to spend time on a Scrum event, it should be facilitated in a way that is respectful of that investment.
 In reality, most Scrum events are facilitated in a way that is quite boring.
 The Sprint Review is a lengthy presentation of new features, without opportunities for interaction and exploration.
 The Sprint Planning has the team sitting around a table for a good four hours, listening to the two people that do most of the talking.
 The Daily Scrum devolves into in-depth discussions between a handful of people, running up to 30 minutes or more.
 And because no refinement is done during the Sprint, Sprint Planning tends to drag on and on as work is identified and broken down.